faithokamoto/bach/README.md

         precision.
 This option may allow using a more precise window position (e.g. 1Mbp vs. 5Mbp in the examples) while minimizing the number of windows tested.
 Not all distal windows may have reads to test.
+    * This portion of the algorithm uses pointers to indices in the sorted lists of mate positions, and thus will only traverse each list once per variant.

 > [!TIP]
 > Whether `--floor-to` is useful depends on **the number of mates**.
 It